Hubble Tension and Dark Energy in Teleparallel Gauss-Bonnet Gravity: New Constraints from DESI BAO, Pantheon$^+$ and Hubble Data: Cosmological Observations with Numerical Approach

 In Figure \ref{FIG: whisker_plot}, we compare the $H_0$ values derived from joint analyses (as detailed in Table \ref{Table: mcmc parametrized values}) for both the $\Lambda$CDM and $f(T, T_\mathcal{G})$-gravity models against a range of contemporary measurements.
-These comparisons are categorized into: i) early-universe observations, including Planck 2018 and the DESI collaboration; and ii) late-time measurements from direct observations of the local Universe, such as Supernovae and $H_0$ for the Equation of State (SH0ES) \cite{Riess_2022_934}, H0LiCOW \cite{Wong_2019_498}, and the Hubble Space Telescope (HST) \cite{Chen_2016_462}.
-Figure \ref{FIG: whisker_plot} highlights the discrepancies in $H_0$ measurements between early-universe data, late-universe observations, and the theoretical frameworks of $\Lambda$CDM and $f(T, T_\mathcal{G})$-gravity explored in this study.
-The standard $\Lambda$CDM model aligns closely with early-universe measurements, which typically predict a lower $H_0$, whereas late-time observations from sources like SH0ES and JWST consistently report higher $H_0$ values.
+The posterior distributions also reveal nontrivial correlations among $H_0$, $\Omega_{m0}$, and the model parameters $(\alpha,\beta,\gamma)$, as expected in an extended late-time expansion history.
+These degeneracies are not, by themselves, pathological; rather, they reflect the fact that several parameter combinations can reproduce similar low-redshift distance behavior.
+What matters physically is that the shift toward larger $H_0$ values is not confined to a single isolated point in parameter space, but appears across a broader posterior-supported region.
+These comparisons are categorized into: i) early-Universe observations, including Planck 2018 and the DESI collaboration; and ii) late-time measurements from direct observations of the local Universe, such as Supernovae and $H_0$ for the Equation of State (SH0ES) \cite{Riess_2022_934}, H0LiCOW \cite{Wong_2019_498}, and the Hubble Space Telescope (HST) \cite{Chen_2016_462}.
+Figure \ref{FIG: whisker_plot} highlights the discrepancies in $H_0$ measurements between early-Universe data, late-Universe observations, and the theoretical frameworks of $\Lambda$CDM and $f(T, T_\mathcal{G})$-gravity explored in this study.
+The standard $\Lambda$CDM model aligns closely with early-Universe measurements, which typically predict a lower $H_0$, whereas late-time observations from sources like SH0ES and JWST consistently report higher $H_0$ values.
 In contrast, the $f(T, T_\mathcal{G})$ gravity model produces elevated $H_0$ estimates, indicating a closer alignment with late-time observations, though it does not fully reconcile the ongoing tension in $H_0$ measurements.
 The total uncertainty in the Hubble parameter computed, represented in Fig. \ref{FIG: whisker_plot} as $\sigma_{\mathrm{total}} = \sqrt{\sigma_{\mathrm{stat}}^2 + \sigma_{\mathrm{sys}}^2}$.
 This value integrates the statistical uncertainty $\sigma_{\mathrm{stat}}$ derived from MCMC sampling and the systematic uncertainty $\sigma_{\mathrm{sys}}$ associated with observational datasets.
+The posterior exploration is performed with multiple \texttt{emcee} walkers over the prior ranges listed above, and the resulting chains are analyzed with \texttt{GetDist}.
+After discarding the burn-in phase, convergence is assessed through chain stabilization and posterior consistency across walkers.
+The quoted best-fit values are identified from the converged posterior sample as the points yielding the minimum $\chi^2$ in the explored parameter space.